amesar/mlflow-examples/python/sklearn/README.md

   --name dk-wine-sklearn
 ```

-Then launch the server as a docker container.
+Then launch the scoring server as a docker container.
 ```
 docker run --p 5001:8080 dk-wine-sklearn
 ```